-Around mid-2007, Melissa found a job at a goth clothing store near my apartment.
+Around mid-2007 (roughly 9-ish months into our relationship), Melinda found a job at a goth clothing store near my apartment.
 She reasoned that, since she spent so much time around my neighborhood anyway, it would be best to just find a job around there.
 Most nights, after work, she’d hit me up and see if I wanted to hang out.
 Most nights, I agreed.
 Some nights, I was busy working or I’d already made other plans.

 There’s a part of me that thinks, in retrospect, she was becoming paranoid that I was exercising “Rule 1” whenever possible, so she wanted to limit the amount of time when that could happen.
 Contributing to this theory is that I filmed “Doris’ Mouse Earrings” around this time, and she made a number of offhand remarks afterwards that she wasn’t sure there was any movie to be made in the first place.
 It’s like she was implying I’d flown to g’damn Idaho just to bang some random broad, though she never said that directly.
 As you know if you read that story, the movie never surfaced, so unfortunately I never got a chance to plead my case on that one.